LearnersGuild/guide/Learning_Guide/Onboarding.md

 2. Culture Operating System: COS guide: [https://cos.learnersguild.org/](https://cos.learnersguild.org/)

-## Join and start using Echo, Prrr, and Coach Que
+## Join and start using Echo and Coach Que

 * [Echo](https://echo.learnersguild.org/): You'll receive a special link to sign into Echo ~1 week before your start date.
 Browse the available channels and join any you want to follow. **Review the in-depth guidelines for using Echo **[**here**](https://playbook.learnersguild.org/Game_Manual/Echo.html)**.**
-* [Prrr](http://prrr.apps.learnersguild.org/): Our internal pull review request system.
-Get your code reviewed by coaches and practitioners on a regular basis - aim for at least one PR per day!
 * [Coach Que](https://coach-queue.apps.learnersguild.org/): Pronounced "coach queue", our internal system for booking coaching sessions with more advanced learners.
 You'll need to be logged into Echo before you can start using Coach Que.

-Fun fact: Prrr and Coach-Queue were built and are maintained by current Guild members.
+Fun fact: Coach-Queue was built and is maintained by current Guild members.

 ## Join these Trello boards